i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 The configuration information for a server in a cluster.

+When used in a AddServerRequest Message:

 .. raw:: html

   {% highlight lang='dataspec' %}

 ID:                4 byte integer
   Endpoint data len: In bytes, 4 byte integer
-  Endpoint data:     length as specified
+  Endpoint data:     ASCII string of the form "tcp://localhost:9001", length as specified

+{% endhighlight %}

+When used in a RemoveServerRequest Message:

+.. raw:: html

+  {% highlight lang='dataspec' %}

+ID:                4 byte integer

 {% endhighlight %}